Downlink/test/Readme.md

 });
 ```

-## Browser Interaction
+## Browser Interaction <a name="browser-interaction"></a>

+### Application Online Code Editing <a name="online-code-editing"></a>

-Using the browser, you can download, edit and upload your client/device application code from or into your remote devices anywhere.
+Using the browser, you can download, edit and upload your client/device application code from or into your remote devices from anywhere.

 To allow the browser to communicate with your application, you need to set a *code* permission option as shown below.
 ```js